DmitryTakoy/api-app-worksonDocker/README.md

 # IMDB analog working on API, Docker, Django

-YaMDb is a project that collects user reviews on various works.
+This app is a project that collects user reviews on various works.

 ## Example .env file